ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: VP8 is an open and royalty free video compression format developed by Google and created by On2 Technologies as a successor to VP7. [@!RFC6386]

+Codec BlockAdditions: A single-channel encoding of an alpha channel MAY be stored in `BlockAdditions`.

 Initialization: none

 ### V_VP9